 Why Spa Pricing Is About Psychology, Not Just Math

-Setting your spa prices isn’t only about covering costs-it’s about influencing how clients perceive value.
-That’s where anchor pricing comes in.
+Setting your spa prices isn't only about covering costs-it's about influencing how clients perceive value.
+Tools like SpaSphere give solo estheticians the data and insights to price with confidence.
+That's where anchor pricing comes in.

 By presenting clients with a high-priced "anchor" service, you shift how they judge the value of your core treatments.